How To Use Nutrition As A Coping Strategy For Stress Relief

 Limiting Unhealthy Foods

 It’s not news that stress and emotional eating go hand in hand.
 We all want to soothe the day’s worries with something tasty, whether we realize it or not!
-But if you want to use nutrition as a coping strategy for stress relief, then it’s time to limit those unhealthy foods.
+But if you want to use nutrition as a coping strategy for stress relief, it’s time to limit those unhealthy foods.

 Eating too much of them can only make matters worse, leading to further cravings and an even bigger problem.
 The key is mindful snacking.
 Before reaching for a snack, take some time to ask yourself why you feel the need to eat something at that moment.
 Is it out of hunger?
 Or is it because you’re looking for comfort?